Student Government Elections

 Candidate information sessions serves as a venue for the Election Commission to go over Election Code, Senators and executive candidates roles in Student Government and answer any questions that prospective candidates may have.
 For a schedule of Informative Sessions for the 2021 election cycle, please click here.

 For more information on getting started to run or any questions, please contact the Election Commission.
-For important election documents, please click on the link relevant to which office you are intending to run for.
-If you are planning to run, please submit your Statement of Intent form to the Election Commissioner.
+For important election documents, please click on the link relevant to which office you intend to run for.
+If you plan to run, please submit your Statement of Intent form to the Election Commissioner.

 Additional information on running in the Student Government Elections can be found here.